At Tech Nation we’re creating a national network connecting ambitious digital tech entrepreneurs across the UK.

 I’ve loved connecting with founders right across Scotland and introducing them to the support that Tech Nation offers, whether that is giving them a bit of data for their pitch deck or supporting them with an application for one of our growth programmes.

 My biggest win has been seeing all three Scottish Tech Nation Rising Stars 2.0 semi-finalists making it into the final and then going on to watch two of them become overall winners.
 What a moment that was for Neatebox, Talking Medicines, and Drinkly.
 I got to witness an audience of 300 appreciate the talented entrepreneurs I’ve been watching for the last couple of years.

 Scotland is such a fantastic place to start and grow a tech company.
 The country is incredibly receptive to innovation and has strong support agencies.
 What excites me the most is that Scotland is a key player in Tech For Good; so many companies here are driven by a purpose rooted in social causes.

 Scotland is lifted by a variety of entrepreneurship support agencies who genuinely champion collaboration – I think that’s incredibly unique and I’m proud to get to play a small role in all of that.

 What companies in the region have impressed you?

 Every year, Scotland’s calendar is jam-packed with events for entrepreneurs and their teams.
-This year, I’m excited for Turing Fest, Scottish EDGE, and Startup Summit, and next year I’m already looking forward to Data Fest, in addition to Engage Invest Exploit (EIE) by Informatics Ventures.
+I’m always excited for Turing Fest, Scottish EDGE, Startup Summit, Data Fest and EIE amongst many others!
 I’ve seen world-class speakers and companies showcased at these events and they’re only growing bigger and better each year.